omahs/filefilego/README.md

 ### Channels

 Channels allow users to organize and group data.
 Its similar to a bucket or folder.
 For example all the content on Wikileaks can be placed within a channel called "Wikileaks".
 The channel creator inherits all the permissions required for updates and other channel related functionalities.

-###

-# Crypto-Economics Specification
+# Coin Distribution

+### The Coin

 | Unit                     | Value in Aran                     |
 | ------------------------ | --------------------------------- |